Check back often for updates and new programs or learn more about our past events.

 This is comprised of two programs:

 - The R.D.
 Stethem Battalion

 The Navy League cadet programs are for young people ages 10 through 18.
 Cadets perform a variety of types of community service, and learn the virtues of good citizenship and strong moral principles.
 Cadets are not required to join the armed services but once they graduate will enter the adult world having been taught the fundamentals of citizenship and the value of being responsible and productive members of their communities.

 Available to all service members new on island

-The "Keeping Your Head Above Water" monthly PME program covers VA benefits and financial planning, providing a cursory review of VA Medical eligibility benefits, VA home ownership opportunities, Social Security, financial planning while in the service or transitioning out.
+The "Keeping Your Head Above Water" monthly Professional Military Education (PME) program covers VA benefits and financial planning, providing a cursory review of VA Medical eligibility benefits, VA home ownership opportunities, Social Security, financial planning while in the service or transitioning out.